insightbuilder/n8n_workflow_with_python/README.md

 for creating the pdf and python.
 The earlier dockerfile is renamed as Dockerfil0

+To create the docker image execute the below command

+docker built -t n8n-pdf-python .

+**Testing html to pdf conversion on cli:**

+After docker image is created, execute the below

 docker run -it -v $(pwd)/shared:/data/shared -p 5678:5678 n8n-pdf-python /bin/sh

+Get or create a simple html file and name it test.html.
-In the shell spawned from the docker image run the
+In the shell spawned from the docker image run the command

 wkhtmltopdf /data/shared/test.html
 /data/shared/test.pdf

+You must see a test.pdf file.

+**Adding the Docker Image to docker-compose file:**

-After that updated the docker-compose file with the n8n-pdf-python image, and the older docker-compose file is renamed to docker-compose0.yaml
+After that update the docker-compose.yml file in the current folder with the n8n-pdf-python image.
+The earlier version docker-compose file is renamed to docker-compose0.yml